pranav04katiyar/SDE_Interview_Prep/src/Interview_Theory/Development/Spring/Scaler_Mock.md

     - > Spring provides a very easy way to inject the dependencies using beans.
       > - A bean is an object that is instantiated, assembled, and managed by the Spring IoC container.
       > - When we start a Spring application, Spring creates objects of all beans and puts them in the Spring container.
-  - **_Spring uses Dependency Injection to achieve IoC by injecting dependencies into objects rather than having the objects create their dependencies._**
+  - **_Spring uses Dependency Injection to implement IoC by injecting dependencies into objects rather than having the objects create their dependencies._**
-    - Spring provides various ways to define and inject dependencies:
-      1. XML-based configuration:
-         - Spring allows defining beans and their dependencies in an XML configuration file, which is then loaded by the Spring IoC container.
-      2. Annotation-based configuration:
-         - Spring supports annotations like `@Autowired`, `@Component`, `@Service`, `@Repository`, etc., to define and inject dependencies.
-      3. Java-based configuration:
-         - Spring allows defining beans and their dependencies using Java configuration classes annotated with `@Configuration` and `@Bean`.
-    - Spring uses annotations like `@Autowired`, `@Component`, `@Service`, `@Repository`, etc., to define and inject dependencies.
-      - Spring also supports constructor injection, setter injection, and field injection for injecting dependencies.

 - Example:
   ```java
     @Component